India says it will meet end-July domestic vaccine supply target

-NEW DELHI, July 27 (Reuters) - India will meet its target of supplying more than half a billion COVID-19 vaccine doses to states by the end of this month, the health ministry said on Tuesday, but added not all doses may be administered by then.
+NEW DELHI (Reuters) - India will meet its target of supplying more than half a billion COVID-19 vaccine doses to states by the end of this month, the health ministry said on Tuesday, but added not all doses may be administered by then.

 The government told the country’s highest court last month that 516 million doses would be made available by end-July, an important milestone for its goal of inoculating all of India’s estimated adult population of 944 million this year.

-"The facts are that a total of more than 516 million vaccine doses will indeed be supplied from Jan 2021 to 31st July 2021," the health ministry said in a statement.
+"The facts are that a total of more than 516 million vaccine doses will indeed be supplied from Jan 2021 to 31st July 2021," the health ministry said in a statement here.

 “Vaccines are supplied in various schedules throughout a month.
 Therefore, availability of 516 million doses till end of a particular month does not mean that every dose supplied till that month is going to be consumed/ administered.”